cleberjsantos/ansible-varnish_vmods/README.md

 Role Variables
 --------------

-The variables that can be passed to this role with default values are as follows.
+Available variables are listed below, along with default values (see defaults/main.yml).

     # The version to checkout
     version: HEAD